syncfusion-content/reactjs-docs/ReactJS/SpellCheck/Customization.md

 ---
 # SpellCheck Customization

-The Essential JavaScript SpellCheck provides option to customize for the following scenarios.
+The SpellCheck provides option to customize for the following scenarios.

 * Misspell Word Appearance
 * Restrict Suggestion Count